 About Acana

-Champion Petfoods is behind two brands—Orijen and Acana.
+Champion Petfoods is the name behind two big brands—Orijen and Acana.
 Compared to Orijen, Acana foods have lower meat content and prices, making it more accessible to buyers on a budget.
+In the summer of 2023, Acana announced its first line of wet cat food products.

 Sourcing and Manufacturing

+Acana relies on a network of regional and international suppliers for ingredients.
 Because of the company’s commitment to fresh regional ingredients, the suppliers and formulations vary based on where it was made.
+For example, Acana sources much of its fresh produce and protein from farmers, ranchers, and fisheries located near the DogStar kitchens.

 The class-action suit alleged that Champion misrepresented their food by failing to disclose the presence of heavy metals and toxins.
 Testing by the Clean Label Project revealed that both Orijen and Acana foods contained arsenic, BPA, cadmium, mercury, and lead.
 You may view documentation of those toxins here.
 The average amount of heavy metals in Orijen and Acana foods fell within the maximum tolerable levels set by the FDA.